How you can help your child’s imagination flourish with creative activities that can also help with fine motor skills and physical development.

 Dramatic play is so important for children; it’s where they solidify their understanding of what shapes and colors are and help develop those skills for later years to come.

-This is certainly one you remember from your youth.
-Maybe you have a play kitchen to help with the imagining game as well.
-Playing home is a natural tendency for young children (even males!) since it entails mimicking the people in their lives.
+This is certainly one you remember from your childhood.
+Playing home is a natural tendency for young children of all genders since it entails mimicking the people in their lives.
 Children learn via imitation.
+A play kitchen is an excellent way to introduce dramatic play to your toddler.

 This game may also require ingenuity, such as transforming blankets into capes and colanders into helmets or shields.
 You might need some baby dolls to ‘rescue,’ as well as some adversaries, such as the giant scary la-z-boy chair.